jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/3 Introduction to Properties and Functions.md

 ## Overview

-This tutorial assumes you've already completed the [Hello World Tutorial](https://ck.uesp.net/wiki/Bethesda_Tutorial_Papyrus_Hello_World "Bethesda Tutorial Papyrus Hello World") and the [Variables and Conditionals Tutorial](https://ck.uesp.net/wiki/Bethesda_Tutorial_Papyrus_Variables_and_Conditionals "Bethesda Tutorial Papyrus Variables and Conditionals").
+This tutorial assumes you've already completed the [[1 Hello, World!|Hello World Tutorial]] and the [[2 Variables and Conditionals|Variables and Conditionals Tutorial]].
 This will be a longer tutorial than the first two, and introduce you to some more advanced topics.
 Hang in there!

 You will learn: